voltdatalab/atlas-noticia/en.md

 - Municipalities with at least one print or online news outlet: 2,710
   - They represent around 15% of Brazil's population (30 million people)

+#### Corrections and update policies

+**Atlas da Notícia 2.0** has been carried out by a network of five regional researchers who analyzed the data provided by volunteer collaborators through our crowdsourcing effort under the oversight of Volt Data Lab

+The resulting mapping brings the best possible panorama with detailed information on the existence, medium and periodicity of news vehicles in Brazil

+Since this is a new database,  figures should considered as  estimates,  given the changing nature of the Brazilian media landscape, marked by closures and the creation of new vehicles

+As our project advances , we will  refine our database, identifying new vehicles and removing those who do not fit our methodology  (closed and non-journalistic vehicles)

+We welcome corrections and data updates.
+Our next edition (November 2019) will incorporate the new information to be verified by our team

 #### The team